calmh/node-snmp-native/README.md

 can be specified in the `Session` constructor and optionally overridden at a later time by setting them in the option object to a method call.

+For optimum performance when polling many hosts, create a session without specifying the `host`.
+Reuse this session for all hosts and specify the `host` on each `get`, `getAll`, etc.

  - *host*: The host to send the request to.
 An resolvable name is allowed in addition to IP addresses.
 Default: `'localhost'`.
  - *port*: The UDP port number to send the request to.
 Default: `161`.